Shahnawaz-Vora/Internship/readme.md

 * Working on removing Top Toolbar

 30 Dec

 * Reasearch on how using python scripting of slicer in slicer 3d source code
 * Working on top toolbar
 * Working on removing logo on app

+31 Dec

+* Remove toolbar totally
+* Remove status bar

+3 Dec

+* Fix the size of module panel widget
+* Found how to use python in slicer environment

+4 Dec

+* Remove View toolbar from slice view
+* Add label to top left in three slice view